andrew-candela/surf-scraper/README.md

 An Alexa skill that helps me log surf sessions when I get home.

-The idea here is to log my experience for a session and combine that with the bouy, wind and tide data for that spot (or close to it) at that time.
+The idea here is to log my experience for a session and combine that with the buoy, wind and tide data for that spot (or close to it) at that time.

 There's also an intent that reports current conditions for the spot I request.